 A spouse, sibling, child, or parent is using alcohol.
 You know it’s out of control.
 What do you do?
 Alcohol abuse changes families and people so much that it’s hard to know how to help an alcoholic.
 You have the best of intentions, but they don’t seem to understand that.
-When it comes to finding help, reach out to Alina Lodge.
+When it comes to finding help, reach out to our alcohol addiction treatment at Alina Lodge.
 Our team is here to support you on this path.

 Can You Help an Alcoholic?

 It’s a misconception that you cannot help an alcoholic.
 Many people believe that nothing will change unless they make the decision to change.
 That is true to a point.
 What is also important to remember is that someone needs to be there to support, guide, and push them into that care for change to really occur.
 People with alcohol abuse tendencies have no real ability to stop using on their own.